 Now your wooden fence is starting to take shape, and it is time to add the horizontal planks in place.

-Always start at the bottom and work all the way to the end, then go to the top, and lastly, the middle.
+Always start at the bottom and work all the way to the end, then go to the top and, lastly, the middle.
 Screw your horizontal plank into place just above ground level and check that it is perfectly horizontal using your spirit level.
 Rather than screwing the holes in once your plank is in place, make the holes beforehand.
 This can prevent the wood from splitting as there is less pressure on it.
-Use 3 screws per joint, ensure that they are in tightly and have not stripped.
+Use 3 screws per joint; ensure that they are in tightly and have not been stripped.

 Once you have a bottom row of horizontal planks, add the top planks and then the middle.
-You should check plank as you go to ensure that they are flush, and the others will fit in neatly.
+You should check the planks as you go to ensure that they are flush, and the others will fit in neatly.

 QUICK TIP: